YumingSun/personal_website/content/_index.md

 # (which should be the image path).
 The other fields are optional.
 ---

 I am an Assistant Professor in the [Department of Mathematics](https://www.wm.edu/as/mathematics/) at the [College of William & Mary](https://www.wm.edu/).
+My research is motivated by problems arise in the field of biomedical and public health and is aimed at promoting individuazlied health decisions and precision health.
+Specifically, I am interested in statistical learning, non-/semi-parametric models and survival analysis.
+I also work on clinical data, electrical health records and medical images.